German Chocolate Cake

 This post may contain affiliate links.
 Read my full disclosure policy.

 Learn how to make classic German chocolate cake, with rich chocolate layers and coconut-pecan frosting.
-This timeless dessert has been a favorite for decades and is always a crowd-pleaser!
+This timeless dessert has been a favorite for decades and is always a crowd-pleaser.

-German chocolate cake is a decadent chocolate cake layered with a rich coconut-pecan frosting.
+German chocolate cake is a decadent chocolate cake layered with a gooey coconut-pecan frosting.
 It’s named after Sam German, who created “German’s chocolate” for Baker’s back in 1852.
 The cake became famous in the 1950s, when a Texas homemaker’s recipe was published in a Dallas newspaper.
 It was such a hit, it boosted German’s Chocolate sales by 73% in just one year!

 Typically, the sides of a German chocolate cake are left bare or coated with chocolate ganache.
 For an attractive and easy finish, I suggest leaving the sides uncovered and drizzling a glossy chocolate glaze over the top.
 This creates a pretty drip effect without the extra effort of covering the sides.